merenlab/merenlab.org/data/parcubacterium-in-hbcfdna/index.md

 - The default display shows the organization of contigs based on tetranucleotide frequency --switch to `TNF DETECTION` order (in the Main panel under the 'Item order" combo box) and re-draw the display.

-- Load the collection `INITIAL CPR BIN FROM TNF` to identify contigs that match to the initial CPR bin identified from novel contigs (in teh Bins panel under Load Collection dialogue).
+- Load the collection `INITIAL CPR BIN FROM TNF` to identify contigs that match to the initial CPR bin identified from novel contigs (in the Bins panel under Load Collection dialogue).
 This gives us this:

 [![](images/refinement-01.png)](images/refinement-01.png){:.center-img .width-60}